 top of page

-Alan Ibell Profile 2022 low res.jpg
+Alan Ibell Profile 2022 low res_edited.j

 Ibell is interested in painting as narrative and uses figuration as a way to convey a poetic or abstract visual experience.
 To this end he casts imagery from dreams, memories, personal anxieties and existential musings into the works to create absurd human narratives about transition and the search for fulfilment, be it spiritual or other.
 The painting takes on the form of an object upon which to meditate, a space for contemplation.